dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-Next, calculate signatures for our data
+Next, calculate signatures for our data:

 ```
 for filename in *_1.trim.fq.gz